In this article

 The magic happens in how you manage context across conversations.
 You're not starting fresh each time — you're building on previous understanding, referencing earlier decisions, maintaining continuity of thought across multiple outputs.

-Modern AI platforms like Claude, ChatGPT, and others now offer "Projects" — persistent workspaces where you can upload key documents that get vectorized and automatically referenced across conversations.
+What TO do: Modern AI platforms like Claude, ChatGPT, and Cursor now offer persistent workspaces where you can upload key documents that get automatically referenced across conversations.

-When I'm analyzing that MCP server, the LLM can reference our existing codebase, pull in relevant Slack discussions, and even check my calendar to understand project timelines.
+When I was analyzing the MCP server architecture, the LLM could reference our existing codebase structure, pull in relevant team discussions, and understand project constraints from our previous conversations.
 This isn't just convenience — it's context multiplication.

 You're context shepherding, not prompt writing — and the tools are getting better at helping you preserve that hard-won understanding.